The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

 When applying for a Student visa, you must show that your knowledge of English is sufficient to undertake your course.
 The UKVI has specific requirements with regards to your English level and this is dependent on the level the course you're going to study.
 Based on the Common European Framework of Reference for Languages (CEFR), you'll need to obtain at least:

-- B2 level, if studying a course at UK bachelor’s degree level or above
+- B2 level, if you're studying a course at UK bachelor’s degree level or above

-- B1 level, if studying a pre-sessional course, or a course below UK bachelor’s degree level
+- B1 level, if you're studying a pre-sessional course, or a course below UK bachelor's

-There are certain circumstances in which you will automatically meet the English language requirement and will not need to provide any additional evidence.
-These are as follows:
+There are certain circumstances in which you'll automatically meet the English language requirement and will not need to provide any additional evidence:

-- You have already met the English requirement at the required level in your previous UK visa application
+- You've already met the English requirement in your previous UK visa application

-If the above points do not apply to you, have a look at the below ways of proving your English level.
+If the above points do not apply to you, there are other ways you can prove your English level.